Skip to main content

 Work related support from your work coach

 Your work coach will help you consider the steps you could take to prepare for and look for work.
 At your initial work focused interview, you will discuss your commitment which includes the requirement to take part in interviews.
-You must keep in contact with your work coach, through your Universal Credit journal, to keep them informed of your situation.

-You can find more information on help from your local Jobs and Benefits office to prepare for and look for work and if you need more support you can get Extra help starting or staying in work.
+You can find more information on help from your local Jobs and Benefits office to prepare for and look for work and if you need more support you can get extra help starting or staying in work.

 There are also Universal Credit video guides on preparing for and looking for work.